DevMountain/ios-code-review-checklist/README.md

   3 - Understands independently
   ```

-2. If the student rates themselves 2 or lower, work with him or her on the objective.
-Provide extra practice so they can get to a 3.
+2. If the student is rated at 2 or lower, work with him or her on the objective.
+Provide extra practice so they can get to a 3 in future code reviews.
 As needed, reteach and provide resources or practice on poor objectives.

 3. Report the scores for each objective using the iOS Student Success Tracker.
+If you do not have access, contact your Lead Instructor.

 ## Check Projects